Mohammad Abbas Ansari

-Mohammad Abbas Ansari (Urdu: محمد عباس انصاری) (17 August 1936 – 25 October 2022) was a political leader and a well known Shia Muslim scholar, reformer, preacher and cleric from Indian-administered Jammu and Kashmir.
-He was known for his religious lectures and as a Kashmiri separatist, ex-chairman of the All Parties Hurriyat Conference, also founder & chairman of the Ittihadul Muslimeen also known as Jammu & Kashmir Ittihadul Muslimeen (JKIM) a Kashmiri nationalist Shia separatist political party which aims for Shi'a–Sunni unity in Kashmir & independence of Jammu and Kashmir from India through peaceful struggle.
+Mohammad Abbas Ansari (Urdu: محمد عباس انصاری) (17 August 1936 – 25 October 2022) was a separatist political leader and a well known Shia Muslim scholar, reformer, preacher and cleric from Indian-administered Jammu and Kashmir.
+He was known for his religious lectures and as a Kashmiri separatist, ex-chairman of the All Parties Hurriyat Conference, also founder and chairman of the Ittihadul Muslimeen also known as Jammu & Kashmir Ittihadul Muslimeen (JKIM), a Kashmiri nationalist Shia separatist political party which aims for Shi'a–Sunni unity in Kashmir & independence of Jammu and Kashmir from India through peaceful struggle.
 He is considered a moderate and has called for an end to violence in that region.
+He is Succeeded by his son Maulana Masroor Abbas Ansari.

 Early life and education

 Abbas was born on 18 August 1936, in Srinagar to the influential Ansari family.

 After his preliminary education at a local school in Srinagar, he graduated from the Oriental College in Srinagar.
 In 1950, he left for further studies in Lucknow, the centre of Islamic theological education in India.
 After spending years in Lucknow's Sultanul Madaris, he undertook higher studies in Najaf, Iraq, commencing in 1954.
 He majored in Arabic literature, Philosophy, Hadith and Tafseer, Islamic Jurisprudence and Political Science.
 After eight years of study in Iraq he returned to Kashmir and launched a religio-political monthly magazine named "Safeena".